You are here

 • Finding Off-Campus resources

-• We offer an annual graduate Internship program that meets the Masschusetts pre-Master's educational requirements for the LMHC.
+• MassBay's Counseling Internship program meets the Masschusetts LMHC pre-Master's educational requirements.